SujanSB/SujanSB/README.md

 - 🔭 I’m currently working on a my own startup(secret) ...🤫
 - 🌱 I’m currently learning everything ..🤣
 - 🥅 2020 Goals: learn everything as much as possible...
-- ⚡ fact: I love to write poems / Do help others in coding / play online games.
+- ⚡ fact: I love to write poems / Do help others in coding / play online games...
 ---

 ## 🚀 Skills